sgrif/talk-proposals/learnings-from-diesel.md

 ways that Active Record is actively learning from Diesel, and using it to improve itself.

-Note: If this ends up in the Alternative Web Frameworks track, the focus will shift slightly to include how to use Diesel directly from within Ruby, and why you would want to.

 The audience will leave this talk with a better understanding of Active Record, and ORMs in general, and knowledge they can use to improve their apps at their day to day jobs